-Following my graduation from Queen’s I found work in a federal government library as a clerk and one day my boss presented me with the application forms for the School of Library and Information Science (SLIS) at the University of Western Ontario.
+Following my graduation from Queen’s, I found work in a federal government library as a clerk and one day my boss presented me with the application forms for the School of Library and Information Science (SLIS) at the University of Western Ontario.
 The school takes 60 new students per trimester, so I thought my chances of admission were slim to none, having a solid B average in my undergrad degree, but hey, there was no harm in applying.
-To my astonishment and delight I was offered admission!
+To my astonishment and delight, I was offered admission!
 I enrolled in SLIS in 1990 and along with the core courses I was required to take I chose as electives courses in children’s librarianship, children’s literature and librarianship for young adults.
-I had not precluded the possibility of working in a school library or for a public library as children’s librarian.
+I had not precluded the possibility of working in a school library or for a public library as a children’s librarian.
 It never occurred to me I would become a librarian all the years I was growing up.
-Though I have always liked books and enjoyed borrowing them from school and public libraries, by and large the memories I have of visiting libraries as a child and adolescent is the array of cranky old bitches who went out of their way to make children and young people feel unwelcome.
-I resolved that if I ever became a children’s librarian I would make sure to make my young patrons feel welcome in the library.
+Though I have always liked books and enjoyed borrowing them from school and public libraries, by and large, the memories I have of visiting libraries as a child and adolescent is the array of cranky old bitches who went out of their way to make children and young people feel unwelcome.
+I resolved that if I ever became a children’s librarian, I would make sure to make my young patrons feel welcome in the library.

 I graduated from SLIS in 1993, having studied part-time the first two years and completing my studies full-time in the final year, and set about finding work as a librarian.
 Though I applied for various positions as children’s librarian in Canada and the United States, it was not until 1995 that I was offered a temporary position with the Smiths Falls Public Library.
 I was hired to stand in for a permanent employee who was off on maternity leave.
 Smiths Falls is a small town about one hour’s drive outside of Ottawa.
 My duties as children’s librarian were extensive, to say the least.
 Every week I was required to come up with a theme for preschool story time, select stories to read, a craft for the children to create and a movie from the library’s selection of 16 mm reels of film to show.
-I had bi-weekly visits from 4th-6th grade classes and also went out into local schools and community centres to read stories and encourage the children to use the public library.
+I had bi-weekly visits from 4th-6th-grade classes and also went out into local schools and community centres to read stories and encourage the children to use the public library.
 I was charged with the task of designing a program for the summer reading club and activities to introduce 3rd graders to the library.
 The mandate of the children’s librarian was to interest children in reading and encourage them to borrow books from the library.

-I cannot say for certain what would have happened had anyone found out I am gay.
+I cannot say for sure what would have happened had anyone found out I am gay.
 I was careful to keep this to myself for fear I would lose my job if word got out.
-I have no doubt the religious families who were home schooling their children and other families would have objected to my being employed as children’s librarian, despite the fact we got along fine all the while they had no idea I was gay.
+I have no doubt the religious families who were homeschooling their children and other families would have objected to my being employed as children’s librarian, despite the fact we got along fine all the while they had no idea I was gay.
 The library board could not have fired me for being gay as this is unlawful, but if they wanted to be rid of me for that reason, they could have some other grounds for my dismissal.
 While it bothered me at the time that I felt the need to conceal the truth about myself, I accepted this was just the reality.
-Homosexuality is neither accepted nor tolerated by some people so it is better to take your place in society as a member of an invisible minority.
+Homosexuality is neither approved nor tolerated by some people, so it is better to take your place in society as a member of an invisible minority.

-When my term of employment as children’s librarian at Smiths Falls Public Library was completed, I decided that working with children is really not for me as it was the most daunting, time consuming and thankless work you can get in a library.
+When my term of employment as children’s librarian at Smiths Falls Public Library was completed, I decided that working with children is really not for me as it was the most daunting, time-consuming and thankless work you can get in a library.
 These days I work in a university library.
 I enjoy my work and have found my niche in the labour force.
-I live openly with pride with Mika in the present too having decided that remaining in the closet only enables those who harbour prejudice and stereotypes against gay people.
+I live openly with pride with Mika in the present to having decided that remaining in the closet only enables those who harbour prejudice and stereotypes against gay people.

 Posted by Geoffrey